sdc-china/IDA-doc/_posts/2018-02-02-tutorial-run-record-and-replay-a-test-case.md

 This is because IBM Business Process Manager uses default certificates that are not issued by a trusted certificate authority (CA).
 The untrusted certificate can cause errors in the user’s browser and possibly block the functions of the OpenPages' integration, including the Process Portal home page.

-In order to slove this issue,you need to copy the  url from above screenshot and launch this url from the browser and accept the ssl security warning,then try to record/replay again.
+In order to solve this issue, you need to click the url from the warning message box as in the screenshot above.
+A new browser window will open this url and you should accept the ssl security warning, then try to restart the recoder to record/replay again.

+If your test project is configured on a container version of BAW, you may need to manually accept multiple certificates for Process Portal and Case Client separately.
+Follow the step above to accept each certificate warning.

 <!-- **[<Previous][2] [\| Next>][3]** -->